MahaThafar/OncoRTT-Method/Data/README.md

 ### "OncologyTT" Datasets have been created for research purposes to contribute to Oncology research
 (more specifically "Identifying novel therapeutic targets to treat cancer).

-### For full access to OncologyTT, please visit this link:
+### For full access to [OncologyTT Datasets](https://github.com/MahaThafar/OncologyTT-Datasets), please visit this link:
+https://github.com/MahaThafar/OncologyTT-Datasets
-where, all related data, description of all folders and files, data curation and preprocessing, can be found.. https://github.com/MahaThafar/OncologyTT-Datasets
+where, all related data, description of all folders and files, data curation and preprocessing, can be found..

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------